jack111331/BangDesktop/cocos2d/docs/CODING_STYLE.md

 * It can fool our intuition into thinking that expensive operations are cheap, built-in operations.
 * It is much harder to find the call sites for overloaded operators.
 Searching for `equals()` is much easier than searching for relevant invocations of `==`.
 * Some operators work on pointers too, making it easy to introduce bugs.
 Foo + 4 may do one thing, while &Foo + 4 does something totally different.
 The compiler does not complain for either of these, making this very hard to debug.
-* User-defined literals allow creating new syntactic forms that are unfamiliar even to experienced C++ programmers.
+* GameUser-defined literals allow creating new syntactic forms that are unfamiliar even to experienced C++ programmers.

 Overloading also has surprising ramifications.
 For instance, if a class overloads unary operator&, it cannot safely be forward-declared.